 Whether you want to capture a "Kodiak" moment or down a daiquiri by the Sea of Cortez, an Alaska Air Group airplane can fly you there.
-Operating through primary subsidiary, Alaska Airlines, and regional carrier Horizon Air, the group flies more than 27 million passengers to 90-plus destinations in the US (mainly western states including Alaska and Hawaii), Canada, and Mexico.
+Operating through primary subsidiary, Alaska Airlines, and regional carrier Horizon Air, the group flies more than 32 million passengers to more than 100 destinations in the US (mainly western states including Alaska and Hawaii), Canada, and Mexico.
 The group's primary hub is Seattle (accounting for almost two-thirds of passengers), but it also flies out of key markets such as Portland, Oregon; Los Angeles; and Anchorage, Alaska.
-Alaska Airlines has a fleet of more than 130 Boeing 737 jets.
-Horizon Air operates about 50 Bombardier Q400 turboprops.
+Alaska Airlines has a fleet of about 140 Boeing 737 jets.
+Horizon Air operates more than 50 Bombardier Q400 turboprops.

-Accounting for 80% of revenue, the passenger segment's Alaska line is divided into Alaska Mainline, which makes flights with average stage lengths that are more than 1,000 miles, and Alaska Regional (15%), for shorter distances.
+Accounting for 93% of revenue, the passenger segment's Alaska line is divided into Alaska Mainline (78%), which makes flights with average stage lengths that are more than 1,000 miles, and Alaska Regional (16%), for shorter distances.
 Regional airline Horizon sells all of its capacity to Alaska under a capacity purchase agreement.
-In a given year, Mainline operations carry about 20 million revenue passengers while regional operations, which includes Horizon, transport about eight million revenue passengers, mainly in Washington, Oregon, Idaho, and California.
+In a given year, Mainline operations carry 23 million revenue passengers while regional operations, which includes Horizon, transport more than 9 million revenue passengers, mainly in Washington, Oregon, Idaho, and California.

 As its name would imply, the airline transports more passengers between Alaska and the US mainland than any other airline.
 Besides its own flights, the segment provides passenger service through contracts with SkyWest Airlines and Peninsula Airways.
 Carrying about 4% of all US domestic passenger traffic, the segment also includes such non-ticket revenue as reservations fees, ticket change fees, and charges for baggage service.

 Freight and mail account for 2% of revenue.
-The Other segment, nearly 10% of revenue, includes the Mileage Plan, on-board food and beverages, commissions from car and hotel vendors, and travel insurance.
+The Other segment, around 13% of revenue, includes the Mileage Plan, on-board food and beverages, commissions from car and hotel vendors, and travel insurance.
 The Mileage Plan awards miles for flights on Alaska, Horizon, and partner airlines and sells miles to third parties.

 Sales and Marketing